companieshouse/chips-domain/README.md

 **Important** The arg ADMIN_PASSWORD sets the administrator password that is used in the built image.
 The password can easily be discovered simply by running `docker history chips-domain` Therefore, the password must be reset, along with other sensitive credentials when the image is actually used to start containers.
 That reset is handled automtically by the start scripts.

 ### Run time environment properties file
-In order to use the image, a number of environment properties need to be defined in a file, held locally to where the docker command is being run - for example, `cic.properties`
+In order to use the image, a number of environment properties need to be defined in a file, held locally to where the docker command is being run - for example, `chips.properties`
 |Property|Description  |Example
 |--|--|--
 |ADMIN_PASSWORD |The password to set for the weblogic user.
 Needs to be at least 8 chars and include a number.|secret123